-What the Onn Tracker Promises
+What Does the Onn Tracker Promise?

 On paper, the Onn Bluetooth Item Tracker checks every box: